wootencl/apidocs-v4/source/includes/_eligibility.md

 ```
 *Available modes of operation: batch/async or real-time*

-The Eligibility endpoint makes it easy to verify a member's insurance information in real-time.
+The Eligibility Endpoint makes it easy to verify a member's insurance information in real-time.
 You can check
 co-insurance, copay, deductible and out of pocket amounts for a member along with other information about a member's
 plan.

-Use the [Trading Partners](#trading-partners) API to determine available trading_partner_id values for use with the
+Use the [Trading Partners](#trading-partners) Endpoint to determine available trading_partner_id values for use with the
 Eligibility API.

 Endpoint | HTTP Method | Description